callsmusic/tgvc-userbot/README.md

 | ping    | !ping    | show ping time      |
 | uptime  | !uptime  | show userbot uptime |
 | sysinfo | !sysinfo | show system info    |

-**How to Use the Player plugin**

-1. Start the userbot
-2. send `!join` to a voice chat enabled group chat from userbot account itself or its contacts
-3. reply to an audio with `/play` to start playing it in the voice chat, every member of the group can use common commands such like `/play`, `/current` and `!help` now.
-4. check `!help` for more commands

 ## Requirements